pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT07/README.md

 ---
 ### Usecases

--**Live Passenger Load Monitoring (Using RFID) :** RFID cards detect when passengers enter or exit the vehicle.The system calculates the real-time occupancy and updates the cloud.
+- **Live Passenger Load Monitoring (Using RFID) :** RFID cards detect when passengers enter or exit the vehicle.The system calculates the real-time occupancy and updates the cloud.
 If the vehicle reaches full capacity, alerts are sent to:- Passengers at the next stop, so they know if the vehicle is crowded.- Transport authorities, to deploy another vehicle if needed.

--**Real-Time vehicle Location Tracking for Passengers:** The Neo 6M GPS module continuously tracks the vehicle location.The ESP32 microcontroller processes this data and sends it to the cloud viaGSM/GPRS (SIM800 module).Passengers can view the real-time location and estimated time of arrival (ETA) through a mobile app, web dashboard, or vehicle stop display.
+- **Real-Time vehicle Location Tracking for Passengers:** The Neo 6M GPS module continuously tracks the vehicle location.The ESP32 microcontroller processes this data and sends it to the cloud viaGSM/GPRS (SIM800 module).Passengers can view the real-time location and estimated time of arrival (ETA) through a mobile app, web dashboard, or vehicle stop display.

--**Predictive Scheduling for Better Fleet Management:** The system analyzes historical data and real-time demand to predict peak hours.Additional buses can be scheduled during high-demand periods (e.g., office rush hours).During low-demand periods, unnecessary vehicles are rerouted or rescheduled to save fuel.
+- **Predictive Scheduling for Better Fleet Management:** The system analyzes historical data and real-time demand to predict peak hours.Additional buses can be scheduled during high-demand periods (e.g., office rush hours).During low-demand periods, unnecessary vehicles are rerouted or rescheduled to save fuel.

 ---
-### ### Deliverables
+### Deliverables

 1. **Passenger Mobile App**: It enhances commuting with real-time vehicle tracking, ETA updates, and passenger load monitoring, helping users plan efficiently.
 It also provides route suggestions, delay notifications, and an SOS emergency button for a safer and more informed travel experience.

 2. **Admin Web Dashboard**: Which enables real-time fleet monitoring, dynamic scheduling, and traffic-based route adjustments, optimizing public transport operations.
 It also provides passenger load analytics, predictive insights, and emergency alerts, ensuring efficiency, security, and responsive management.

 3. **Cloud Infrastructure & Backend**: It ensures real-time GPS data processing, IoT communication, and AI-driven demand forecasting for efficient fleet management.
 It also provides a secure database and open API integrations for enhanced connectivity with services like Google Maps and Uber.

 ---